archfz/cypress-terminal-report/README.md

 directory.
 You should add `it.only` to the test case you are working on to speed up development.

 ## Release Notes

+- Added support for logging XHR request body and also headers for requests and responses. [issue](https://github.com/archfz/cypress-terminal-report/issues/25)
+- Reformatted the log message for route and request commands.
+- Replace all tab characters with spaces on console log.

 #### 1.2.1